 Hospital emergency rooms are prepared to handle these crises, but that doesn’t make withdrawal any less risky.
 While doctors have access to medications to counteract withdrawal symptoms, the key is to get the patient to a doctor as soon as possible – and many suffering from drug withdrawal symptoms trying to recover often delay seeking medical treatment.
 A better choice would be a partial hospitalization program (PHP).
 There, a person can be medically monitored and treated throughout withdrawal.

 Choosing Treatment To Help Manage Withdrawal

-The operative word in “emergency room” is “emergency.”
-If an addict reaches a point where they need an emergency room, then he’s a reached a critical tipping point in his addiction.
-A trip to an emergency room due to withdrawal symptoms means that the patient it now totally dependent on a drug.
+The operative word in “emergency room” is an “emergency.”
+If someone suffering from addiction reaches a point where they need an emergency room, then they’ve reached a critical tipping point.
+A trip to an emergency room due to withdrawal symptoms means that the patient is now totally dependent on a drug.
 It’s time for professional help. to the point that quitting has resulted in a potentially life-threatening situation.

 It’s important to remember that despite a doctor’s best care and even with state-of-the-art equipment, sudden withdrawal can still result in permanent damage.

 When you enter an addiction treatment center for detox and rehab, they are better equipped to keep you comfortable during your detox phase.
 Medically-supervised rehabs are equipped with medication management options.
 Patients are carefully monitored during the process.
 They are given supplements and hydration to help ensure a safe transition to the first portion of your recovery journey.
 After detox, it’s virtually mandatory that you seek continuing treatment in an intensive outpatient or outpatient program.
 From there, your final step should be a sober living facility.
 From start to finish, this journey can take 6 months to a year.

 - Men’s rehab

 - Dual diagnosis treatment program